roberddd/PF2B/docs/support/faq.md

 ### What is the PF2B cache?

 :   The PF2B cache consists of thumbnails and JSON files that store information about the plants and presets, such as plant height, polygon count, and other details.
-This cache is used to display the plants and presets inside the gallery, allowing you to browse them easily within the addon.
+It is used to display the plants and presets inside the gallery, allowing you to browse them easily within the addon.

+    The cache that is shipped with PF2B includes a total of **23,678 thumbnails** (491 plant thumbnails and 23,187 preset thumbnails) and is approximately **309 MB** in size.
+It covers all plants and presets from both the **PlantCatalog** and **PlantFactory** libraries.

     For more details on setting up the cache, see the [First Time Use & Importing Cache](../getting_started.md#first-time-use-importing-cache) section.
-Additional details can be found in the [Preferences](../preferences/plant_library.md#library-cache) page.
+Additional configuration options can be found in the [Preferences](../preferences/plant_library.md#library-cache) page.

 ---